 Dr. Hasseldine is a Professor of Accounting and Taxation in the Department of Accounting and Finance and has been at the Peter T. Paul College of Business and Economics since August 2011.
-He teaches advanced managerial accounting and international taxation.
+He teaches accounting and taxation courses on the undergraduate, MBA and MS Accounting programs.
 Previously he taught for 14 years at the University of Nottingham in the U.K. where he established the Taxation Research Institute – the first of its kind in a UK Business School.
-John, a Kiwi, qualified as an accountant in New Zealand and is a Fellow of the Association of Chartered Certified Accountants (FCCA) based in London.
+John, a Kiwi, qualified as a chartered accountant in New Zealand in 1985 and is a Fellow of the Association of Chartered Certified Accountants (FCCA) based in London.
 He is the Editor of the international journal Advances in Taxation published by Emerald.

 John has served on three government committees in the U.K. and was a contributor to the Mirrlees Review of the U.K. tax system conducted by the London-based Institute of Fiscal Studies.
 He has been an external expert at the International Monetary Fund, a visiting professor at the Australian School of Business in Sydney, and a keynote speaker at their international tax administration conference.
 He travels widely, speaking at national and global conferences, including one on VAT organized by the OECD, World Bank and IMF, and a conference on dealing with the national tax gap held at the U.S. Library of Congress in Washington DC.

-Dr. Hasseldine has over 80 publications, including five books and monographs and over 1800 citations.
-He has served on the UNH Faculty Senate and Senate Finance Committee, chaired the Paul College Undergraduate Research Conference committee and is the Program Director of the Paul College Master of Science in Accounting program.
+Dr. Hasseldine has over 80 publications, including five books and monographs and over 2500 citations.
+He has served on the UNH Faculty Senate and chaired its Library Committee.
 His prior executive education experience includes teaching on programs for the U.K. Treasury and for Thomas Cook (a U.K. package holiday company).

 John received his Ph.D in Accounting in 1997 from the Kelley School of Business at Indiana University-Bloomington, his M.S. in Accounting and B.S. in Commerce from the University of Canterbury, Christchurch, New Zealand.